 Historic Highlights of the Branches of the YMCA of Greater Hartford

-YMCA Camp Jewell was founded in 1901 with the first camp site at Tunxis Island in Long Island Sound.
-Thanks to the support from Col. Charles A. Jewell (for whom the camp is named) and other YMCA supporters, the camp moved in 1902 to the shores of Lake Swanzey, New Hampshire.
-In 1953, Greater Hartford YMCA, General Secretary Francis E. Gray raised a then-record $565,000 for the purchase and construction of Camp Jewell and the YMCA Outdoor Center on 500 acres of land overlooking Triangle Lake in Colebrook CT.
+YMCA Camp Jewell was founded in 1901 with the first camp site at Tunxis Island in the Long Island Sound.
+Thanks to the support from Col. Charles A. Jewell, for whom the camp is named, and other YMCA supporters, the camp moved in 1902 to the shores of Lake Swanzey, New Hampshire.
+In 1953, Greater Hartford YMCA General Secretary Francis E. Gray raised a then-record $565,000 for the purchase and construction of Camp Jewell and the YMCA Outdoor Center on 500 acres of land overlooking Triangle Lake in Colebrook, Connecticut.
 The camp celebrated its 100th anniversary in 2001 with the opening of Centennial Lodge.

-YMCA Camp Woodstock was built in 1922 on a 125-acre site overlooking Black Pond in Woodstock Valley, by the leaders of the Hartford County YMCA.
+YMCA Camp Woodstock was built in 1922 by the leaders of the Hartford County YMCA on a 125-acre site overlooking Black Pond in Woodstock Valley.
 The camp was run by the legendary general secretary of the County Y, Elmer “Pop” Theines.
-The Camp received heavy damage, but was rebuilt following the hurricane of 1938.
-The rebuilding of the camp, despite significant financial obstacles, was urged by Pop who believed such a place was needed to counter the darkness covering Europe at the time.
-Several new buildings were constructed following both the 1987 and 1999 Capital Campaigns.
+The camp received heavy damage during a hurricane in 1938, but was rebuilt.
+The rebuilding of the camp, despite significant financial obstacles, was urged by Pop, who believed such a place was needed to counter the darkness covering Europe at the time.
+Several new buildings were constructed following capital campaigns in 1987 and 1999.

 Downtown YMCA Hartford saw its first structure built in 1892.
 It included the first indoor swimming pool in Hartford.
-Other structures were built in 1938, which housed locker rooms and a swimming pool, and 1974, the “Fit Zone," a residence floor, and offices.
+Other structures were built in 1938, which housed locker rooms and a swimming pool, and in 1974 Hartford added the “Fit Zone," a residence floor and offices.
 The Industrial Management Club was established in 1939 and gave mid-level and line managers of the many manufacturing firms in Hartford a place for continuing education and socialization.
 In 1977 the branch established its first emergency shelter, Jewell House, for teenagers.

-Recognizing that the YMCA was not doing enough to provide programs and services to families in Hartford’s other neighborhoods we began expanding beyond our walls.
+Recognizing that the YMCA was not doing enough to provide programs and services to families in Hartford’s other neighborhoods, we began expanding beyond our walls.
 We started the Minority Achievers Program in 2003.
-Downtown YMCA Urban Initiatives program offers activities for kids and families at the Learning Corridor in Hartford’s Southend.
+The Downtown YMCA Urban Initiatives program offers activities for kids and families at the Learning Corridor in Hartford’s South End.
 These were first steps in building opportunities for Hartford's residents.

-In November 2015, the YMCA at the XL Center closed its doors and the new Downtown YMCA, located at 50 State House Square, opened.
-The new Downtown YMCA was designed for working adults offering classes from indoor cycling and power walking to yoga and Read to Succeed, an adult literacy program.
-The Jewell Street building was sold in order to divest resources to the local neighborhoods with new family centers.
+In November 2015, the YMCA at the XL Center closed its doors and the new Downtown YMCA, located at 90 State House Square, opened.
+The new Downtown YMCA was designed for working adults, and offers a variety of classes, from indoor cycling and power walking to yoga and Read to Succeed, an adult literacy program.
+The Jewell Street building was sold in order to divest resources to local neighborhoods with new family centers.
 The Wilson-Gray YMCA in the North End of Hartford opened in 2009.

 East Hartford YMCA programs began on a sporadic basis as far back as 1926.
-Consistent year-round programs have been run since 1941.
-The current building on Main Street was built in a joint Capital Campaign with the YWCA and dedicated on October 26, 1958.
-In 2001, the East Hartford YMCA bought the main street building and began the process of planning and fundraising for the current Teen Center that was dedicated in September 2007.
-Though the building on Main Street has been through a number of changes, programs in the community including Child Care, Day Camp, and Swim Team have been a common thread through the years.
+Consistent year-round programs have run since 1941.
+The current building on Main Street was built in a joint capital campaign with the YWCA and was dedicated on October 26, 1958.
+In 2001, the East Hartford YMCA bought the Main Street building and began the process of planning and fundraising for the current Teen Center that was dedicated in September 2007.
+Though the building on Main Street has been through a number of changes, programs in the community including child care, day camp, and swim team have been a common thread through the years.
 The branch today partners with many other East Hartford agencies to provide programs and service to all.

 Farmington Valley YMCA traces its origins back to 1918 when it was part of the County YMCA.
-It provided a multitude of programs not available, especially to young people, by the then poor rural town governments.
-It was a classic “YMCA without walls” providing opportunities in borrowed or rented facilities.
-The YMCA of Greater Hartford purchased the former Swim Center One in Granby in January, 2001, and built a new state of the art 70,000 square foot facility with 2 pools, a gymnasium, a climbing wall, group fitness studio, Family Activity center, 2 babysitting rooms, a community room and much more!
+It provided a multitude of programs, especially to young people, not provided at the time by the poor rural town governments.
+It was a classic “YMCA without walls,” providing opportunities in borrowed or rented facilities.
+The YMCA of Greater Hartford purchased the former Swim Center One in Granby in January 2001, and built a new state-of-the-art 70,000 square foot facility with 2 pools, a gymnasium, a climbing wall, group fitness studio, Family Activity Center, 2 babysitting rooms, a community room and much more!
 Farmington Valley YMCA continues to serve 14,000 members throughout Farmington Valley.

-Glastonbury Family YMCA Branch traces its roots to the early 1960’s.
+Glastonbury Family YMCA Branch traces its roots to the early 1960s.
 Its emphasis has always been to serve youth and families.
 For many years, it provided statewide leadership to the YMCA Youth and Government Program.
 It has a highly successful gymnastics team involving hundreds children from preschool through high school.
-In 2016, the Glastonbury Family YMCA opened a brand new facility and, for the first time, offers an onsite Wellness Center, 100 Seat Community Room and Theatre with professional sound and lighting equipment, Early Childhood Development Center, Child Watch, and Youth Program Space.
-The Glastonbury Family YMCA puts a strong emphasis on the Arts and Humanities, producing a full-length Broadway style musical every spring.
+In 2016, the Glastonbury Family YMCA opened a brand new facility and, for the first time, offers an on-site Wellness Center, 100-seat community room and theater with professional sound and lighting equipment, Early Childhood Development Center, Child Watch, and Youth Program Space.
+The Glastonbury Family YMCA puts a strong emphasis on the arts and humanities, producing a full-length Broadway-style musical every spring.

 West Hartford YMCA has some records of programs dating back to 1900.
 Hi-Y clubs were the first formal program in 1935.
 The first branch office was built in 1944 thanks to a donation from Miss Edith Howard.
 It housed a snack bar, dance floor, games and club rooms at 72 South Main Street.
 The current building opened in February of 1958 following a joint campaign with the YWCA.

-Wilson-Gray YMCA Youth and Family Center opened its’ doors on September 28, 2009.
-This family neighborhood destination serves as a town green style community center for all of Hartford’s neighborhoods.
-The Wilson-Gray YMCA Youth and Family Center will be the centerpiece for collaboration between three organizations; the City of Hartford, Community Health Services and the Urban League of Greater Hartford, to provide services to these communities where nearly half of all children live in poverty and have the city’s highest concentration of poor families.
-Through these collaborations we can help families and young children in particular reach their god given potential in Spirit, Mind and Body.
+Wilson-Gray YMCA Youth and Family Center opened its doors on September 28, 2009.
+This family neighborhood destination serves as a town green-style community center for all of Hartford’s neighborhoods.
+The Wilson-Gray YMCA Youth and Family Center will be the centerpiece for collaboration between three organizations -- the city of Hartford, Community Health Services and the Urban League of Greater Hartford -- to provide services to these communities, where nearly half of all children live in poverty.
+The area has the city’s highest concentration of poor families.
+Through these collaborations we can help families, and young children in particular, reach their god-given potential in spirit, mind and body.